By Nicole Charlotte • Last Updated: January 14, 2026

 For iPhone users, Apple's built-in keyboard now offers:

-Each of these keyboards has its strengths, but they all share the common goal of making typing smarter and more efficient.
-I've tried most of them, and while they all have their merits, I find myself coming back to CleverType for its balance of powerful features and intuitive design.
+Each of these keyboards has evolved significantly in 2026, but they all share the common goal of making typing smarter and more efficient.
+I've tried most of them throughout the year, and while they all have impressive capabilities, I find myself coming back to CleverType for its perfect balance of powerful features, intuitive design, and respect for user privacy.
+The 2026 updates have made it particularly strong in emotional intelligence and context awareness.

 Are AI keyboards really for everyone?
 While they can certainly help anyone who types on their phone (so basically everyone), there are some groups who benefit particularly from this technology.
 Let's look at who gets the most value from an AI keyboard:

-For people who handle work communication on their phones, AI keyboards are game-changers:
+For people who handle work communication on their phones, AI keyboards have become indispensable in 2026:

-I was in a rush to respond to a client email last week while waiting for coffee.
-My AI keyboard for business use not only fixed my hurried typing but suggested a more professional closing paragraph that impressed the client!
+I was in a rush to respond to a sensitive client email last week while waiting for coffee.
+My AI keyboard for business use not only fixed my hurried typing but suggested a diplomatic closing paragraph that acknowledged the client's concerns while setting appropriate boundaries.
+The client later told me it was exactly the response they needed to hear!

 For those who aren't native English speakers, these keyboards provide: